dotEthan/Reactive-bookmarks/README.md

 ### To Come:

 * TDD
+* Recipes Editable in place or in dashboard
 * Upload User JSON/HTML files
 * Implement Dashboard for editing bookmarks/tags/keywords
 * Keywords tied to default images, changable.